 Thinking about setting up a business in Switzerland?
 Find out what you need to know about going solo with our expert guide to corporate tax in Switzerland.

-Corporate tax in Switzerland is likely to apply to anyone who runs a business in the country, whether they’re setting up businesses as sole traders, limited companies, or work as part of a partnership.
+Corporate tax in Switzerland is likely to apply to anyone who runs a Swiss business, whether they’re setting up businesses as sole traders, limited companies, or work as part of a partnership.

 Any companies registered in Switzerland will pay Swiss corporate tax, while limited tax liability applies to companies with a permanent presence.